Lesson video

 This seems like a very sensible answer since this is the hypotenuse and it should be greater in length than the 85.

-So it's always worth to do a sense check just to check that the value has come out either greater or less than depending on what you expect.
+So it's always worth to do a sense check just to check that the value has come out either greater or less than, depending on what you expect.

-And on question one, you need to substitute the labelled sides and angles in each triangle into the cosine formula and find the length of its missing side.
+So we're up to the first task of the lesson, and on question 1 you need to substitute the labelled sides and angles in each triangle into the cosine formula and find the length of its missing side.

-Here's question two.
+Here's question 2.

-You need to firstly match the triangle to the relevant equation and then use that equation to get the answer to two decimal places.
+You need to firstly match the triangle to the relevant equation, and then use that equation to get the answer to two decimal places.

 Again, give your answer to two decimal places.